jreybert/vimagit/README.md

                       When cursor is in "Unstaged changes" section, it will discard the hunk/file.
         R             refresh vimagit buffer
-        C,CC,:w       if not in commit section, set commit mode to "New commit" and show "Commit message" section with brand new commit message
+        C,CC,:w<cr>   if not in commit section, set commit mode to "New commit" and show "Commit message" section with brand new commit message
                       if in commit section, commit the all staged changes in